panemu/ngx-panemu-table/projects/demo/src/app/doc/introduction/index.md

   If user changes any of those, go to other and back, the states are restored.
 See `*PersistStatesPage`.
 - Customizable table cell.
   - Support custom cell using `ng-template` or angular component.
+For simple example see `*CustomColumnPage`.
+For more advanced, see `*CellRendererPage`.
   - Support custom cell formatting and styling
   - Cell expansion.
 See `*CellExpansionPage`.
-- Sticky column, header and footer
+- Sticky column, header and footer.
+The footer usage example can be seen in `*VirtualScrollPage`.
 - Cell colspan and rowspan.
 See `*CellSpanningPage`.
 - Export to CSV.
 See `PanemuTableController.getcsvdata` .
 - Handle huge data using [virtual scroll](usages/virtual-scroll).
 Now it doesn't support variable row height.
 But it will in the future.

+This is a quick demo of `PanemuTableComponent`, `PanemuPaginationComponent`, `PanemuQueryComponent` and `PanemuSettingComponent`.

 {{ NgDocActions.demo("AllFeaturesClientComponent", {expanded: true}) }}